-Alpha Gamma Omega is the Christ-Centered Fraternity reestablished on campus August 29, 2009!
+Alpha Gamma Omega is the Christ-Centered Fraternity at Fresno State reestablished on August 29, 2009!

 Nationally it is active on campuses all over California, Colorado, and North Carolina!
 AGO has been a place for Christian brothers to participate in Greek life without having to worry about questioning their morals and values.

-Next semester we will be rushing our Sigma class.
+Next semester we will be rushing our Tau class.
 Will you be part of history and be a brother?
 We’d love to have you!

 Come check out rush and see what AGO is all about.
 You will have a chance to meet active brothers from the chapters, as well as the lovely ladies of Alpha Delta Chi, our sister sorority.
 All events are free of charge and everyone is welcome to attend!
 In order to pledge Alpha Gamma Omega, you must be a male attending Fresno State.

 During the school year of 1926-27, three students at the University of California, Los Angeles met during lunch for prayer and fellowship.
 E. Harlan Fischer, Frank Young, and James Carter looked forward to the establishment of a Christian Club on campus, and so Fischer sent letters out to 35 students over the Christmas break.
 A dinner meeting was held for these young men at the Green Dragon Cafe on January 7, 1927, and 16 gathered there to discuss their possibilities.

 Those present at the cafe felt that a fraternity, founded on Christian ideals and fellowship, would be more reputable than a Christian Club, so E. Harlan Fischer appointed a committee to draw up a Constitution.
 This Constitution was submitted and accepted at the first official meeting of the Fraternity on February 15, 1927, and 12 men signed as charter members.